thoughtbot/ruby-science/book/solutions/inject_dependencies.md

 `options` parameter needs to be passed down several levels so that summarizer-specific options can be provided when building the summarizer.

-Let's switch this up by having the controller build the actual summarizer instance.
+Let's remedy this by having the controller build the actual summarizer instance.
 First, we'll move that logic from `Question` to `SummariesController`:

 ` app/controllers/summaries_controller.rb@5a9a4f1a:2,13